-According to a Social Recruiting Survey conducted by recruiting platform Jobvite, 93% of hiring managers review a candidate’s social profile before making a hiring decision.
+According to a Social Recruiting Survey, conducted by the recruiting platform Social Talent, 99% of respondents using LinkedIn for recruiting, followed closely by Twitter at 67% – well ahead of Facebook at 45%.
 This clearly shows how critical it is to have a strong digital profile to boost your chances of landing your dream job.

 Whether you like being in the limelight or not, a career in product management requires you to have your presence felt in the product ecosystem.

 Hence, it is crucial that you are continually crafting your “personal brand” in the eyes of your industry peers, thought leaders, and influencers during your career – those who may hold the keys to product management opportunities.

 Strong writing skills help a PM get his/her message across more effectively.

 - PMs need to write PRDs (product requirement documents) that communicate the specifications of their product to various stakeholders;

 - PMs communicate with various stakeholders, which requires a very different and customized approach.
 For e.g., communicating with the business folks require a different approach from interacting with the designing team.

 Hence, the ability to write and articulate well is essential for a product role and one of the most desirable traits sought by Hiring Managers.

 You may depict your articulation and communication skills by writing blogs about product management, product case studies, publishing your thoughts on the industry.
 Medium is one of the most powerful and widely used platforms to publish your articles.
 The main objective is to ensure your online presence is engaging and formulates coherent arguments about technology and business.